• Skip to primary navigation

 Panjeeri in a bowl.

 • Taste aside, panjeeri is typically eaten by new mothers due to its fortifying and strengthening nature.
-Women from the subcontinent actually look forward to having it in their postpartum days since it provides a lot of energy and nourishment and also helps heal the body after the stress of childbirth.
+Women from the subcontinent actually look forward to having it in their postpartum days since it provides a lot of energy and nourishment.

 • Of course, it's not only new moms who can enjoy panjeeri.
 Anyone can make and eat it, especially in the winter months when it's very cold.
 Panjeeri is a warming food thanks to the unique combination of ingredients like ghee, nuts, jaggery and spices (ginger and cardamom).
 North American winters, are you listening?